elotroalex/chiens/_texts/translation.md

 - {:.sp} The Great Prohibiter.

 - {: .pr} Come on.
-Come on; wake up you rude, stupid and sleepy being, the mouth which my wretched destiny imposes on me.
+Come on; wake up you rude, stupid and sleepy being, mouth imposed on me by my wretched destiny.
 - My mouth
 - O my tardigrade mouth
 - my shame